• Skip to primary navigation

 • 1 tablespoon coconut oil

-• 4-5 cloves of garlic peeled and minced
+• 4-5 cloves garlic peeled and minced

 • 1 medium red onion quarterly cut